 Blog

-• The Romanians Are Coming!
+• The Romanians are Coming!

-The Romanians Are Coming!
+The Romanians are Coming!

 – by Paul Miller – My parents, Clarence and Lourine Miller, took advantage of a program through the Lutheran Church to sponsor a refugee family from Europe to bring them to the United States.
 Both of my parents were of German heritage.
 My Father was born in 1904 and grew up speaking German in the…